|Would buy this product again.||50%|

 *********THIS IS NOT THE "SPF 50 Moisturizer."
 That's a different product.
 See my "ALTERNATES" section for more info.**************

 PROS: Moisturizing but lightweight.
-The texture is for someone who wants a slightly matte finish.
+The texture is for someone who wants a matte finish.
 Product from a very reputable source and has lots of anti-aging ingredients like Vitamin C and CoQ10 among many others.
 All physical sunscreen means no extra redness for my sensitive skin/rosacea.
-SPF 50 means I am actually protected against the sun WITHOUT the following: greasiness, product balling up on my skin, white cast.
+SPF 50 means I am actually protected against the sun WITHOUT the following: greasiness, product balling up on my skin, white cast (but see cons section).
 The price is reasonable for the quality, and a little goes a long way.
-SPF's are usually too greasy/oily or don't provide enough moisture.
 I would think this could even work well for those who are oily because the moisture is light, but I'm not sure.
 There are no parabens and no alcohol and no fragrance and no oil.
 Wears great under makeup.
 Does not ball up on skin.

 PURCHASING TIPS: I can get this cheaper at places like skinstore.com

 ALTERNATES: There is a spray version, but I tried both and prefer the extra moisture of the cream for my dry skin.
-There is also a version that is called "Antioxidant Moisturizer SPF 50" in the silver tube that is heavenly for my very dry skin.
-Gives more moisture than this.
-(But it has a slight tint that some with very cool tones may not like.)
+There is also a version that is called "Antioxidant Moisturizer SPF 50" in the silver tube that is great for my very dry skin but also doesn't give true SPF 30 for me (and leaves me quite "dewy" and it has a slight tint that some with cool tones may not like.)